 3. While whisking the egg yolks, slowly add half the hot milk.
 Then pour the egg mixture back into the saucepan.

 5. Pour the mixture into a clean bowl and cover with plastic wrap.
-Allow the mixture to cool to room temperature, then refrigerate.
+Cool to room temperature, then refrigerate.

 7. In a large mixing bowl, whisk the flour, instant yeast, sugar, and salt.